 For over 20 years, Project SHARE, or Services to Help Alabamians with Relief on Energy, has been assisting qualified families in Alabama with paying their utility, heating, and cooling bills.
 The Salvation Army oversees the program and the money is for the disabled and elderly in the state.

 The program relies on donations from the community.
 It is an emergency energy bill assistance program that is available as a last resort.
 The aid is for the elderly, seniors, and disabled Alabamians and funds can be paid out in peak winter and summer months and it operates in all 59 counties.
-In some years over 10,000 households may receive help from the American Red Cross.
+In some years over 10,000 households may receive help from the Salvation Army.
 These fuel funds and the other low income bill payment assistance programs that are available will provide a vital energy safety to net to help low-income families pay utility bills.

 After you apply, a representative will interview the applicant who is seeking financial assistance in paying their energy bill.
 Proof of hardship and the crisis needs to be provided.
 For those who qualify for aid, the payments will be made directly to your utility or gas company.
 In addition to meeting income requirements, the head of the household must meet one of the following eligibility criteria, including be receiving a SSDI disability check or be sixty-two years of age or older.
-Clients in need of help or that want more information can apply for Project SHARE assistance at the American Red Cross office in their county of residence.
+Clients in need of help or that want more information can apply for Project SHARE assistance at the Salvation Army office in their county of residence.

 Families can pledge to donate as much or as little as they link.
 It can be $2, $5, or any other whole-dollar amount.
 It is simple to contribute to Project SHARE, and the individual can just check the box on their monthly utility bill.
 All money donated will go directly towards helping the less fortunate and poor, so you can have confidence that your money will make a difference.